Cristen Iris (she/her).

 While at university, I discovered and fell in love with public health and medical anthropology but found the academic and government agency opportunities--as interesting and important as they are--too constraining.

-I've always been entrepreneurial and with the encouragement received from professors and publishing professionals I chose freelance writing.
+I've always been self-motivated and interested in running my own business.
+With the encouragement received from professors and publishing professionals I chose freelance writing.
 Shortly after my first piece was published, I stumbled into developmental editing and then ghostwriting and saw their potential to satisfy both my creative and business itches and do work that impacts people's lives.

 I became interested in the film industry through the many excellent books I read about the craft of writing, most of which were written for screenwriters.
 I started using the fundamentals of screenwriting when structuring ghostwritten books and helping clients and workshop participants do the same.
 Results in the form of awards and media attention followed.
 When I started writing about films and filmmakers and meeting them at film festivals, I found a new creative outlet and dynamic group of thinkers and feelers that I wanted to engage with as a peer and collaborator.